 Working for yourself as a freelancer and sole trader comes with lots of benefits—and a few risks.
 If something bad were to happen as a result of your business operations, you could be held liable and end up paying out of pocket.

 With the right insurance, you can protect yourself and your business from these kinds of issues.
 Insurance isn’t always the easiest topic to understand, especially if you’re new to running a business.

 In this article, we’ve gone through everything freelancers should know about sole trader insurance, including how to find the right insurance for you.

 Why do some sole traders and freelancers need insurance?

 As a quick refresher, here’s a simple sole trader definition: “A sole trader is someone who owns and operates a business in their own name.”

 Unlike companies, which are separate entities with different protections, sole traders are personally responsible for any damages or issues that arise from their businesses.

-Imagine you’re a photographer on location and something knocks your camera bag off a cliff or your memory card dies on the shoot.
-It’s not really your fault, but your clients won’t care and you could be liable for the costs of the shoot.
-Or perhaps you’re a web developer and your e-commerce software gets hacked on the day of a big sale.
-You’ll be glad you had insurance.
+There are many scenarios where this liability could pose a problem.
+Imagine you run a photography business, and while out at a shoot, something knocks your camera bag off a cliff or your memory card dies on the shoot.
+It’s not really your fault, but your clients won’t care, and you could be liable for the costs of the shoot, meaning you’d have to reimburse your client out of pocket if you don’t have insurance.

 Public liability insurance